World Science Forum 2024 kicks off

 H.E.
 Tamás Sulyok, President of Hungary and patron of the event emphasized in his opening remarks that one of the key areas of interaction between science and policymaking is scientific advice, which is the main topic of the 11th World Science Forum.

-The keynote speeches were followed by opening addresses by Xing Qu, Deputy Director-General of UNESCO, Sir Peter Gluckman, President of International Science Council (ISC) and Sudip Parikh, CEO of American Association for the Advancement of Science (AAAS).
+The keynote speeches were followed by opening addresses by Xing Qu, Deputy Director-General of UNESCO, Sir Peter Gluckman, President of the International Science Council (ISC) and Sudip Parikh, CEO of the American Association for the Advancement of Science (AAAS).

 “The informal setting of the World Science Forum is well suited to present various perspectives and to get our participants and audience engaged and committed towards our common goal: to make sure science is requested, interpreted and used wisely when it comes to elaborating policies on a global or national level.
 I hope that the declaration that emerges from our discussions will not only be a short summary of the most important thoughts communicated here at the Forum, but may also serve as a point of reference for scientists and policy-makers,” Tamás Freund concluded in his opening speech.